A monotone scheme for high-dimensional fully nonlinear PDEs: Implementation of the scheme

-When the dimension is low, say $ d\le 3$, we may generate the whole trinomial tree, which consists of $\sum_{i=0}^n (2i+1)^d$ nodes.
-Then we may compute the exact value of $Y^n$ at each node, where the conditional expectation in \reff{Yn} is computed by the weighted average.
-This method is very efficient and the result is deterministic.
-It is in fact comparable to the standard finite difference method.
+As standard in the literature of BSDE numerics, in high-dimensional cases we use Monte Carlo approach to approximate the minimum arguments $(\alpha^{i,k}_j)_{1\le j\le J_i}$ in (\ref{regression}).
+To be precise, we simulate $L$-paths for the forward diffusion $X^n$ and the corresponding trinomial random variables $\xi^i$, denoted as $(X^{n,l})_{1\le l\le L}$ and $(\xi^{i,l})_{1\le l\le L}$, $i=1,\ldots, n$.
+Then, in the backward induction the expectation in (\ref{Proj}) is replaced by the sample average

+This can be easily solved by linear algebra.
+Let $u^{J,L}_h$ be defined by (\ref{regression}), but replacing $\alpha _{j}^{i,k}$ with $\bar\alpha_{j}^{i,k}$, the optimal arguments of (\ref{MCregression}).
+We remark that $u^{J,L}_h$ is random, and by the law of large numbers,

+Moreover, one may obtain the rate of convergence in the spirit of the central limit theorem.
+We refer to \cite{GLW} for more details.

+To understand convergence (\ref{MCconv}), it is important to understand the variance of $u^{J,L}_h$ for given $L$.
+One can easily see that the variance in each step of our scheme is $O( d/L)$, which leads to an $O(n d/L)$ variance in total.
+As the theoretical rate of convergence for PDE with smooth solution is $1/n$ (see Theorem~\ref{teo-smooth}), the standard deviation of the numerical result vanishes in the same rate only when $L=O(n^3)$.
+On the other hand, Glasserman and Yu \cite {Glasserman} illustrated that the number of paths should be of $O(\exp(J))$, $J$ being the number of basis functions.
+Hence around $O( n^3\exp(J) )$ paths are supposed to be sampled in theory.
+This is prohibitive, if not impossible in practice, especially when $J$ is large.
+However, various examples in next section show that it's generally feasible to obtain a desirable rate of convergence with much fewer paths in practice.

-However, in above method the number of nodes grows exponentially in dimension $d$.
-When $d$ is high, this method fails to work.
-As standard in the literature of BSDE numerics, in high dimensional case we use Monte Carlo approach to approximate the value of $Y^n_{t_0}$.
-In particular, we shall use the least square regression method as introduced in Gobet, Lemor and Waxin \cite{GLW}.
-We remark that Monte Carlo method is less sensitive to dimensions.
-For example, it can be seen in next section that we can use Monte Carlo method to approximate a 12-dimensional PDE with 160 time steps and 13333333 paths, while for finite difference method 13333333 paths is insufficient for 2 time steps when $d=12$.
+Finally we remark that the Monte Carlo method is much less sensitive to dimensions.
+For example, it can be seen in next section that we can use the Monte Carlo method to approximate a 12-dimensional PDE with 160 time steps and 13,333,333 paths, while for finite difference method with $d=12$, even for 2 time steps the number of grid points already exceeds 13,333,333.